Wondering about website rebuild vs. redesign?

 Read our guide “How to build an Agile development team?” for more details.

 Planning for a Website Rebuild or Redesign?

 The decision of redesigning vs rebuilding a website largely depends on where your website stands vis-a-vis your website marketing strategy.
-Providers like HubSpot and the hosting providers publish their price on their websites.
+Providers like HubSpot and hosting providers publish their prices on their websites.

 Quite a few CMSs are free, e.g., WordPress.
-However, you may require specific plugins, and some of those are paid plugins.
-Your website redesigning or rebuilding manpower cost depends on the scope of the project and your local labour market.
+However, you may require specific plugins, some of which are paid.
+Your website redesigning or rebuilding manpower cost depends on the scope of the project and your local labor market.